IPGP/rinexmod/README.md

     marker : str, optional
         A four or nine character site code that will be used to rename input files.
-        Apply also to the header's MARKER NAME, but a custom modification kewyord marker_name='XXXX' overrides it (modif_kw argument below)
+        Apply also to the header's MARKER NAME, but a custom modification keyword marker_name='XXXX' overrides it (modif_kw argument below)
+        The default is ''.
+    country : str, optional
+        A three character string corresponding to the ISO 3166 Country code that will be used to rename input files.
+        It overrides other country code sources (sitelog, --marker...) list of ISO country codes: https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes
         The default is ''.
     longname : bool, optional
         Rename file using long name RINEX convention (force gzip compression).